Ginza is too hot for fashion

 But, on weekends, everyday Tokyoites go there for a day out and to indulge their shopping needs.
 That makes it an excellent place for street photography.
 I followed them with my Fujifilm X-T3 camera on a Sunday afternoon.

 It was a furnace.
-As soon as I got out of the Ginza subway station, a wave of heat hit me.
+A wave of heat hit me as soon as I exited the Ginza subway station.
 Everywhere I looked, people were carrying umbrellas or portable fans.
-Everyone was trying to keep cool.
+They were trying to keep cool.
 It was too hot for high fashion.

 People on Chuo-Dori pedestrian mall